Upcoming OER Liaison Webinars and Conversations

 OER Liaison Expectations

-All OER Liaisons are required to attend an OER Liaison Fall 2024 Kick-Off, live or archived.
+All OER Liaisons are required to attend an OER Liaison Spring 2025 Kick-Off, live or archived.
 All will be delivered via Zoom.
 Attendance at a live session is encouraged.
-Live sessions to be determined.
+All Spring 2025 OER Liaison Kick-offs have occurred, please see the archived recording and presentation slides below if you were not able to attend a session.

-- OER Liaison Expectations Document – Fall 2024
+- OER Liaison Expectations Document – Spring 2025

 During the course of the OERI’s 1st round of OER Liaison (OERL) Orientations, we received many suggestions for additional resources that the Liaisons were needing and we heard a pretty basic question from some of you – what should I be doing if I am an OERL?
 As our OERLs come to us with a range of experiences, we reasoned that we should develop or identify resources that honor that – and meet you where you are at.
 With that in mind, we offer the following resources tailored to our beginning, intermediate, and advanced OERLs.